What does Snow White Syndrome meaning? Explore its psychology, emotional traits, and mental health connections.

 Some interpreters suggest that the Seven Dwarfs are separate characters in Snow White, but they show psychological fragments.
 These dwarfs highlight the emotional state of Snow White’s psychological disorder, such as sadness (Grumpy), fatigue (Sleepy), fear (Bashful), concern for health (Sneezy), innocence (Dopey), joy (Happy), and responsibility (Doc).

-The Role of the Prince: Savior Complex or Psychological Projection?
+The Role of the Prince

 The prince is a symbol of rescue or peace in many fairy tales.
 In Snow White, the prince magically comes to Snow White for her safety and relieves her trauma by kissing her.
 Prince is a fantasy figure for Snow White’s safety, control, or to relieve her emotional trauma, which Snow White creates herself.